sagemathinc/cocalc/notes/final_push.md

      - big "execute" button (?)
      - chat doesn't appear (or only partly does) -- needs to be a separate screen (?)

-- [ ] responsive project screen PHONE -- files
-     - big "Files" label is not necessary and wastes space
-     - Choose file... search is too big
-     - home icon awkwardly located
-     - Terminal command... is too big
-     - **top** all the project-file-link width:xxx px stuff must be redone to use responsive grid

 - [ ] responsive project screen PHONE -- recent
      - get rid of title at top